-tions between the Old and the New Testaments.
+Atheists speak about some contradictions between the Old and the New Testaments.

-Those it points out that in the Gospel according to St. John, it is written that nobody has ever seen God, whereas in the Old Testament the patriarch Jacob says: "I have seen God face to face."
-(Genesis 32:30).
+They point out that in the Gospel according to John, it is written that nobody has ever seen God, whereas in the Old Testament the patriarch Jacob says, "I have seen God face to face" (Genesis 32:30).